• bletours@gmail.com

 What languages are spoken in Bhutan?

-There are 19 languages spoken in Bhutan, but the national language is Dzongkha.
+There are 19 local languages spoken in Bhutan, but the national language is Dzongkha.
 English is used throughout Bhutan’s education system, so it is widely used and understood.

 What is the weather like in Bhutan and when is the best time to visit?